Limitations:

 Ableton Live has a default tempo range that cannot be exceeded.
 The slowest tempo is 20 BPM, and the fastest is 999 BPM.

-When this happens a red dot will appeir with the value of the minimum/maximum amount of transposition Varispeed can make.
+When this happens, a red dot will appear with the value of the minimum or maximum amount of transposition Varispeed can apply.

-For example, if your original tempo is 38 BPM, You won’t be able to turn Varispeed under -11.
+For example, if your original tempo is 38 BPM, you won’t be able to turn Varispeed below -11.

 If your original tempo falls between 80 BPM and 250 BPM, you can freely adjust the tempo in both directions.